Grants & Fellowships

 2020-21 Awardees

 Bonnie Yochelson is an independent curator and art historian (PhD, New York University), and the author or co-author of several books, examining the life and work of such early modern photographers as Esther Bubley, Alfred Stieglitz, Berenice Abbott, and Karl Struss, as well as social reformer Jacob Riis.
-As a Gotham Center / Gardiner Foundation fellow, she will be finishing her current project, "Alice Austen: Conservative Rebel of Staten Island," a study of an amateur photographer and ‘New Woman’ whose work provides an intimate look at Gilded Age New York.
+As a Robert D.L.
+Gardiner Fellow, she will be finishing her current project, "Alice Austen: Conservative Rebel of Staten Island," a study of an amateur photographer and ‘New Woman’ whose work provides an intimate look at Gilded Age New York.
 Her book will be the first biographical work since Ann Novotny's long-out-of-print 1976 monograph, published shortly after the prolific Victorian artist was rediscovered and became a feminist and lesbian icon.
-The book is contracted with Fordham University Press, and is a partnership with Historic Richmond Town, which owns the Austen collection and will be the publication's co-author.

 Research Grants